T-Shirt Stencils Craft Project and DIY Gift

 T-Shirt Stencils are an easy way to decorate t-shirts for any occasion.

-As we mentioned in previous t-shirt activities this is a great activity for play dates and other groups.
-It is also a good activity for gift making.
-As part of our lessons on perspective taking and social skills we encourage the children that we work with to think about others, particularly on special occasions and birthdays.
+As we mentioned in previous t-shirt activities decorating t-shirts is an outstanding activity for play dates and other groups.
+It is also a fun craft for the kids to make as a DIY gift.
+As part of our lessons on perspective taking and social skills, we encourage the children that we work with to think about others, particularly on special occasions and birthdays.
 If you make these t-shirts for somebody else then you can add in social skills to the list of target skills.
 But if the t-shirt is made by the child for themselves there are still skills that they are working on while having fun being creative!

 - Freezer Paper